-What is Singles' Day?
+What is Singles Day?

-The biggest online retail event on the planet
+The world's biggest online retail event

 Trailblazing innovative retail experiences

+Underpinning the buying bonanza is a mobile-first, cross-channel marketing ecosystem.
 Innovations like mobile digital wallets, experiential pop-up retail stores, and AR and QR code technologies aren't considered emerging retail trends for early adopters in China.
 They're the mainstream norm.

 Joe Nora, marketing director at Export Now, a company that specialises in China e-commerce strategy for major western brands, sums up: “The bar has definitely been raised for what you need to do to attract consumers.
 A static display ad is going to be overlooked.”

 In 2019, the ecommerce giant presented exclusive offers via livestreaming on its Tmall platform.
 More than 17,000 brands and celebrity personalities, including Kim Kardashian West, promoted products.

 This year, Alibaba expects 250,000 brands and 800 million shoppers to participate.